toliaqat/xenon-wiki/Task-Service-Tutorial.md

 ## Direct Task work flow

 A client can chose the "synchronous* REST pattern when creating a task:
- * client POSTs to task factory using POST and body that contains taskInfo.isDirect = true
+ * client POSTs to task factory using POST and body that contains **taskInfo.stage=CREATED, taskInfo.isDirect = true**
  * Assuming task factory service was started using *TaskFactoryService.create(..)*, the default task factory creates a new POST, transfers the body and creates the TaskService instance
  * The task factory subscribes to the child task, which is operating in asynchronous mode